 why I've done what I've done with it this year.
 Feedback received with interest

 as always.
-If I appear to reject such feedback, it may well be becasue I don't
+If I appear to reject such feedback, it may well be because I don't

 have the technical know-how (or possibly right now the time) to fix the problem,

-not becasue I'm disinterested!
+not because I'm disinterested!
 It occurs to me that I can put a link to the catalogue

 here as well!